 A 2-step TST (Tuberculin Skin Test) will require 4 visits and must be performed in the United States.
 If the first TST is negative, a second TST is placed 1-3 weeks later.

 - If the first or second TST is positive, the student is required to meet with a Campus Health medical provider.
 Note: if a TST was placed within the previous 12 months and it was negative, it is acceptable to only do 1 additional TST to meet the 2-step requirement.

 - If you have a history of a positive TB screening test (TST or TB blood test), please make an appointment with a Campus Health provider for further evaluation and clearance.
 Please bring previous records to that meeting.

-- For each subsequent year, either an annual TB screening test or a TB questionnaire administered by a nurse will be required.
+- For each subsequent year, either an annual TB screening test or a TB questionnaire given by a nurse will be required.
 The questionnaire is only done for students who have had a positive TB screening test.

 Note: For individuals who have had the BCG vaccine, the TB blood test is preferred over the skin test, but ultimately, please follow the requirements from your health science school.